Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

 Under the Norming condition \ref{cond:norming}, the distance among vertices in the set $\mr{pa}(X_i)\cup\{X_i\}$ is bounded by $\gamma^{-\eta(i)}$ up to a constant multiplier, where $\eta(i)=j$ denotes the layer allocation of $X_i\in\mathcal{N}_j$.
-We recall, that the observations are ordered based on their layer allocations, hence the functions $i\rightarrow \eta(i)$ is monotone increasing.
-We investigate the asymptotic behavior of the Gaussian random variable $Z^{\tau,s}_{X_{i}}-\mathbb{E}[{Z}^{\tau,s}_{X_{i}}|{Z}^{\tau,s}_{\mr{pa}(X_{i})}]$ as $i$ goes to infinity.
-The following theorem provides lower and upper bounds for its variance, which by equations \eqref{eq:vecchia 2} and \eqref{eq:vecchia var} is the same as the variance of the conditional Mat\'ern GP process.
+We recall that the observations are ordered based on their layer allocations, hence the function $i\rightarrow \eta(i)$ is monotone increasing.
+We investigate the asymptotic behavior of the Gaussian random variable $Z^{\tau,s}_{X_{i}}-\mathbb{E}[{Z}^{\tau,s}_{X_{i}}|{Z}^{\tau,s}_{\mr{pa}(X_{i})}]$ as $i$ tends to infinity.
+The following theorem provides lower and upper bounds for its variance, which, by equations \eqref{eq:vecchia 2} and \eqref{eq:vecchia var}, coincides with the variance of the conditional Mat\'ern GP process.

 \begin{theorem} Let the mother Gaussian process $Z^{\tau,s}$ be the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
-Suppose Condition \ref{cond:norming} is satisfied, then for all $X_i\in \mathcal{N}_j$, $j=1,...,J$, we have
+Suppose that Condition \ref{cond:norming} is satisfied.
+Then, for all $X_i\in \mathcal{N}_j$, $j=1,...,J$, we have

 \end{theorem}